chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 ```

 :::tip Note

-To load the data like this, you have to have the `read_gff()` function.
-Either you have [written your own](https://chg-training.github.io/chg-training-resources/bioinformatics/programming_with_gene_annotations3/), or else you can install my version from the `gmsgff` package.
+To load the data like this, you will also have to have the `read_gff()` function.
+Either you have [written your own](https://chg-training.github.io/chg-training-resources/bioinformatics/programming_with_gene_annotations3/), or else
+you can install my version from the `gmsgff` package.
 To install that now, try:
 ```
 install.packages(
     "https://www.chg.ox.ac.uk/bioinformatics/training/gms/code/R/gmsgff.tgz",